ueno-llc/react-waypoint-decorator/README.md

 Create a waypoint decorator with custom settings.

 - **options** (object): waypoint settings.
+  - **autoRun** (boolean): trigger the waypoint immediately, regardless of where it is when the page loads.
+Useful if you have something above the fold that needs to animate in no matter what.
   - **activatedProp** (string): name of boolean prop to pass to wrapped component.
 Default is `activated`.
   - **offset** (number): percentage offset from the bottom of the window that triggers a waypoint.
 The default is `50`, which means the top edge of the component must be 50% of the way up the screen to trigger the waypoint.
 Higher numbers make components trigger later, while lower numbers make them trigger sooner.
   - **wrapper** (function): HTML to wrap the waypoint and component in.
 By default it's a `<div />`.
 To change this, pass a function to this object that takes one parameter, `children`, and returns JSX.